 This meat dish is a family favourite.
 I normally double this recipe because our 3 boys eat A LOT of them.
 And I like it because it’s very simple and there’s not a lot of prep work involved.

 They’re so versatile that you can make these meat puffs large for a main meal serving or you can make them small to use as deliciously different finger food at a party.
-I often serve them with mash potato and steamed vegetables or homemade wedges and a simple salad.
+In the cooler months, I often serve them with mash potato and steamed vegetables and homemade wedges or Gujarati Potatoes with a simple salad in summer.

-You can turn the spice up or down, according to your own personal taste. and sweet chilli sauce goes really well with them, but any sauce would work too.
+You can turn the spice up or down, according to your own personal taste, and this tomato relish goes really well with them, as does sweet chilli sauce, but any sauce would work too.

 Recipe Update: I’ve been going through and updating my older recipes to include ounce and cup measurements.
 As I’ve been going through the recipes, there have been a few that I’ve decided to rework and improve on their texture.
 I have learnt some valuable lessons about flour combinations over the years.
 This has mainly been through my many failures, but I’ve also had plenty of triumphs along the way too.
 Compared to how I used to do things 4 years ago, I now blend my flour combinations and ratios differently.
 In this recipe, I have reduced the superfine white rice flour and tapioca starch by 1 tablespoon, and then added 1 tablespoon each of arrowroot and potato starch.
 For accurate cup measurements, I sift the potato starch so there are not lumps/clumps.
 The new flour blend has resulted in the meat puffs having a lighter texture.